anoux/deezer_dataset_analysis/README.md

 ## Rock and Disco analysis

 I created an additional table to do more research within rock and disco tracks.
-From initial 119,500,260 rows and after excluding those with odd AlbumReleaseDate values,
+From initial 119,500,260 rows and after excluding those with odd AlbumReleaseDate values, 3884445 belong to rock and 48895 to disco.

-By aggregating records by genre_norm, an output of 299 records is obtained.
+By aggregating records as below, i.e. by genre_norm (rock, disco, other) an output of 299 records is obtained.

 ```sql
 DROP TABLE IF EXISTS rock_and_disco;